The World Bee Community

 and what we can do to help them thrive

-Families and individuals can support The World Bee Project via a small monthly donation.
-Membership is open to anyone who cares about protecting bees and other pollinators to ensure that biodiversity on earth continues to flourish for our future generations.
+Families and individuals can support The World Bee Project by subscribing to our monthly newsletter and becoming an ambassador who cares about protecting bees and other pollinators to ensure that biodiversity on earth continues to flourish for our future generations.

 There are 20,000 species of bees in the world.
 Bees preserve ecological balance and biodiversity that humans & animals rely on for their well-being.